 John Caruthers, Director of Cyber Security at Illumina and a frequent resource to CCOE, presented a TEDx talk instructing how to protect ourselves and our businesses against the hackers he calls “Cyber Tigers” hunting us online.

-Data in hacked records such as in the Equifax breach is gold to hackers, and breaches can occur by something as simple as not patching servers on a timely basis.
+Data in hacked records are gold to hackers.
+Breaches can occur by something as simple as not patching servers on a timely basis.
 In 2015, Chinese government cyber tigers hacked OPM, the agency that holds background investigations for everyone in the country with a top-secret clearance, gaining access to 22 million unencrypted records.
-Most people don’t hold secret government information on their personal computers (or they shouldn’t!), so you’re probably safe from these types of cyber tigers.
+Most people do not hold secret government information on their personal computers (or they shouldn’t!).
+So, you’re probably safe from these types of cyber tigers.

 You’re not safe from the cyber tigers profiting from personal information, such as new homebuyers emailing wire instructions to a cyber tiger posing as the title company.
 The spoofed company can’t do anything to help when this happens, the homebuyers lose trust in the system and the cyber tiger runs free.

 Cybersecurity Tips for Taming the Tigers in an Online World